The ESD 112 team is made up of more than 600 professionals with a wide range of backgrounds and experience.

 ESD 112 Cabinet

-An advisory cabinet comprised of six leaders with a wide range of backgrounds and expertise provide guidance to the superintendent.
+An advisory cabinet comprised of eight leaders with a wide range of backgrounds and expertise provide guidance to the superintendent.
 Cabinet members provide a wealth of experience in instruction; early learning; communications; professional development; special education; business and finance management; technology; and legal and employee relations.

 Learn more about the staff members who make up the superintendent’s cabinet by clicking on the images below: